 Pondicherry – The French Meets Indian

-Pondicherry is a tourists’ dream in India.
+Pondicherry is actually an union territory, politically independent from Tamil Nadu.
+But geographically and culturally it is in Tamil Nadu , for an average tourist.
 From culinary delights, to throbbing beaches, to heritage sites from the French colonial era as well as old Hindu temples – the city has it all.
 It’s officially called Puducherry, but the anglicized name from colonial era is still more popular.
 My favorite part of Pondicherry is the long wide promenade speckled with beautiful sculptures, wall art and cafe’s.